Yoel Halpern

-Yoel Halpern (19046 September 1983) was the rabbi of Jasło, Poland prior to the Holocaust.
+Yoel Halpern (1904 – 6 September 1983) was a Polish rabbi.
+He was the rabbi of Jasło, Poland prior to the Holocaust.
 After the Holocaust, he was one of the rabbis of Bergen-Belsen and of the British Occupation Zone in Germany.
 After emigrating to the United States he was a rabbi in Brooklyn, New York.

 Biography

 Rabbi Yoel Halpern was born in Kraków in 1904.
 His father Rabbi Mattisyahu Chaim was the rabbi of Dobczyce.

 Rabbi Halpern received his rabbinical ordination from rabbi Shmuel Engel of Radomshile.

 Jasło

 When he came of age, Halpern married Dina, the daughter of rabbi Elimelech Rubin who was the rabbi of Jasło.
 After marriage, Halpern founded a yeshiva and a bais yaakov in Jasło.
 Subsequently, Halpern was appointed Rabbi of Jasło.

 During the Holocaust

 When World War II began, Rabbi Halpern attempted to flee the Nazis but he was arrested by the Russians while crossing the border.
 When he was released from prison, he moved to Bukhara where he was a spiritual advisor to his fellow refugees.